ibm-cloud-docs/log-analysis/overview.md

 Before you provision an instance of IBM Log Analysis with LogDNA, consider the following information:

-* You must accept the terms and conditions that specify that your data is sent to a third party.
+* Log data is sent to a third party.
 * Your users must have platform permissions to create, view, and delete an instance of a service in the {{site.data.keyword.Bluemix_notm}}.
 * Your users must have platform permissions to create resources within the context of the resource group where you plan to provision the LogDNA instance.